sean-m-sullivan/ansiblefest2022_configuration_as_code/task3.md

 ## Step 2

 Create a file `group_vars/all/credential_types.yml` and add the required information to the list `controller_credential_types` to configure the UI to look like the screenshot

+Make sure to keep the ssh_priv_file credential type.

 ```yaml
 ---